frazy81/LinuxQuicky/drives/backup.md

 dd (disk dump) is your friend (and worst nightmare if you don't crosscheck what you do).

 Always double check if you write to (or read from) the correct block device!
-Sometimes the letters change.
+Sometimes the drive letters change.

 make backup: